Coupled cluster theory: Towards an algebraic geometry formulation: Appendix

 \end{proof}

-\begin{proof}{\it [\cref{lemma:iotaImmer}]} As $\iota$ is taken to be the identity on the cluster operator, we inherit the injectivity from the exponential map.
+\begin{lemma} The inclusion map $\iota: (\bar{\mathcal{G}}, \odot) \to (\mathcal{G}, \odot)$ is an injective immersion. \end{lemma} \begin{proof}{\it [\cref{lemma:iotaImmer}]} As $\iota$ is taken to be the identity on the cluster operator, we inherit the injectivity from the exponential map.
 However, as the derivative of the exponential map is again the exponential map, this also implies that the $\iota$ is an immersion. \end{proof}

+With these properties at hand, we can show the closed connected Abelian subgroup property of $(\bar{\mathcal{G}}, \odot)$.

-\begin{proof}{\it [\cref{Th:Subgroup}]} The theorem follows from Lemma \ref{lemma:iotaHomo} and \ref{lemma:iotaImmer}, i.e., $\iota$ is an injective immersion that is a group homomorphism, which shows the subgroup property.
+\begin{theorem} $(\bar{\mathcal{G}}, \odot)$ is a closed connected Abelian subgroup of $(\mathcal{G}, \odot)$. \end{theorem} \begin{proof}{\it [\cref{Th:Subgroup}]} The theorem follows from Lemma \ref{lemma:iotaHomo} and \ref{lemma:iotaImmer}, i.e., $\iota$ is an injective immersion that is a group homomorphism, which shows the subgroup property.
 This subgroup is furthermore Abelian.
 Moreover, analogously to the proof of Lemma~\ref{Lemma:group}, each element $X\in \bar{\mathcal{G}}$ is path connected to the identity.
 The subgroup is indeed closed w.r.t.~the euclidean topology, as any Cauchy sequence in $\bar{\mathcal{G}}$ clearly converges in $\bar{\mathcal{G}}$. \end{proof}